Research Infrastructure

 What Is Refreshed?

-A digital wellness platform designed to interrupt prolonged sedentary behaviour during remote work through brief, guided movement and breathing sessions.
+A digital intervention platform designed to interrupt prolonged sedentary behaviour during remote work through brief, guided movement and breathing sessions.
+Refreshed is designed as an experimental intervention platform rather than a fixed wellness programme—every parameter is configurable for research.

 Movement Sessions

 Brief guided exercises targeting circulation, posture, and energy.
-Desk-friendly movements requiring no equipment—designed around the "micro-break" evidence base for affective and fatigue benefits, progressing toward durations with metabolic benefit.
+Desk-friendly movements requiring no equipment—starting with achievable micro-sessions to establish habit, then progressively extending toward durations with stronger metabolic evidence.

 Calf raises Standing twists Shoulder rolls Marching